The train journey from Bucharest to Brasov is one of the most beautiful in Romania

-There are European countries that you visit to because of their capital.
-That is not the case in Romania.
+There are European countries that you visit to because of their capital, that is not the case in Romania.
 Bucharest does have a few atmospheric boulevards, pretty buildings and parks.
 However it has the effect of being a bit boring within 48 hours.
-This is because of the unattractive architecture, the noise, the mobile phones and street dogs.
+This is because of the unattractive architecture, the noise, the busyness and street dogs.
 Or because of the air quality: after Athens, Bucharest is the most polluted European city.
 Luckily fresh air is only a beautiful train journey away.
 The train from Bucharest to Brasov was one of the highlights of our trip.

 In three hours, you'll get from Bucharest to Brasov by train.
 After passing the city Ploiesti, it becomes one of the most beautiful routes in Romania, certainly the most beautiful that can be done by express train.
 Sinaia, "the Pearl of the Carpathians" is also on this route.
 A one-way second-class Brasov costs around 12 us Dollar and first class 20 US Dollar.
 When you sit first-class you have the benefit that you won't encounter the numerous 'train beggars' who are walking from compartment to compartment.
 But those who end up in such a wagon miss a crucial attraction of a Romanian train journey: the conversation with a wide variety of interesting Romanian people.